kyco/google-analytics-viewer/README.md

 ### Step 3: Add Service Account to Google Analytics

-In [Google Analytics](https://analytics.google.com/analytics/web/) add the `client_email` from your service account file as a "Viewer":
+Copy the `client_email` from your service account file and add it as a "Viewer" via the [Google Analytics UI](https://analytics.google.com/analytics/web/):
 - Admin > Account Access Management > Add users

 ### Step 4: Setup Environment Variables